Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 We can now launch the docker with the parameter below to perform the circuit evaluation

+Previously, you can create a temporary folder that will be mounted and enable the docker to read the files
+> just pay attention that  $(pwd)/data path must match the previously created file *.pb.bin

-if the docker host can use X11:
+if the docker host can use X11 (i.e. WSL2 or VM):

 ```sh
 docker run -it --rm -v $(pwd):/data/ -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY ghcr.io/interstellar-network/lib_garble:milestone2 --pgarbled_input_path=/data/pgarbled.pb.bin --packmsg_input_path=/data/packmsg.pb.bin